FengyiQuan/ride-sharing-service-web-app/README.md

 - 02/07 TODO Users can post rides arbitrarily.
-For example, the ride of the request ride can be earlier thanbe the current time; the requested passenger number can be larger than the maximum number of passengers that their requested vehicle can hold; A driver can confirm a ride which is earlier than the current time, etc. These kind od rides make nonsense.
+For example, the ride of the request ride can be earlier thanbe the current time; the requested passenger number can be larger than the maximum number of passengers that their requested vehicle can hold; A driver can confirm a ride which is earlier than the current time, etc. These kind of rides make nonsense.

 ## UserRole